open/close all folders

 - Miyu means "beautiful feather", but she acts far less delicate than her name would suggest, as does the fifth-grade kendo champ Misaki, whose name means "beautiful blossoms."

-- The given name of Nozomu Itoshiki of Sayonara, Zetsubou-Sensei means hope, which is ironic in light of his deeply pessimistic personality.
-It ends up becoming a Meaningful Name though in that due to a quirk in Japanese, the way his name is spelled leads it to being misread as Zetsubou, "Despair" or "Hopeless".
+- The given name of Nozomu Itoshiki means hope, which is ironic in light of his deeply pessimistic personality.
+It ends up becoming a Meaningful Name though in that due to a quirk in Japanese, the way his name is spelled in a western way (left to right rather than up to down) leads it to being misread as Zetsubou, meaning "Despair" or "Hopeless".

 - Dance in the Vampire Bund: Why on Earth would someone name a son pledged as the personal servant of the (reasonably benevolent) Vampire Monarch he has served his whole life Daybreak?
 Yes, that is exactly how Akira Regendorf's given name is written.

-- Hataraku Maou-sama! has a character named Miki Shiba.
+- The Devil Is a Part-Timer! has a character named Miki Shiba.
 According to her, Miki means "shining beauty", which doesn't describe her at all.

-- A minor one from Bleach: Barragan Luisenbarn, the Second Espada, has a name inspired by a Mexican architect, Luis Barragán.
-Despite the fact that Las Noches (Barragan's base of operations) didn't even have walls or a roof when Aizen showed up to take control.
+- Baraggan Louisenbairn, the Segunda Espada, has a name inspired by a Mexican architect, Luis Barragán.
+Despite the fact that Las Noches (Barragan's base of operations) didn't even have walls or a roof when Sousuke Aizen showed up to take control.

-- Dansai Bunri no Crime Edge: Iwai's name means celebration.
+- The Severing Crime Edge: Iwai's name means celebration.
 However, as she points out, she has nothing to celebrate due to her curse and the various dangers in her life.

-- In the final episode of The08th Ms Team, Shiro Amada, whose name is a homophone of the Japanese word for white, adopts a group of Artificial Newtype children, the eldest of whom is a black boy who is rechristened as Shiro Amada Junior.
+- In the final episode of Mobile Suit Gundam: The 08th MS Team, Shiro Amada, whose name is a homophone of the Japanese word for white, adopts a group of Artificial Newtype children, the eldest of whom is a black boy who is rechristened as Shiro Amada Junior.

 - In Y: The Last Man the main character, Yorick, was named for the Shakespearean Posthumous Character of the same name and his most interesting trait is that he doesn't die.
 Similarly his sister Hero spends a lot of time as The Atoner for a good reason...